 Day 04: Masai Mara Game Reserve

-Spend another day at the Mara in Masai Mara with morning and afternoon game drive.
+Spend another day at the Mara in Masai Mara with a morning and afternoon game drive.

 In 1994, the Trans Mara County Council (TMCC) was formed in the western part of the reserve, and control was divided between the new council and the existing Narok County Council.
 In May 2001, the not-for-profit Mara Conservancy took over management of the Mara Triangle.